cbruhns/fewd-fall-2018/README.md

 Hi from Archita

 Jan Winner, Esquire (Bill and Ted's reference.
 Get it?
-No. Ok.)
+No?
+Ok.)